tellor-io/dataSpecs/types/EVMBalanceFeed.md

 2. evmAddress
     - description: the address of the hodler
     - value type: `address`
-3. timestamp
-    - description: timestamp which will be rounded down to the closest Ethereum block
-    - value type: `uint256`
 ```

 see [here](https://ethereum.stackexchange.com/questions/14037/what-is-msg-data) for more information on calldata